All Products

 What is the relationship between data writing and partitioning and formatting?

-A new disk or disk partition can be used only after it is initialized and has its data structure recorded on the disk.
-The goal of formatting is to create file systems.
-Therefore, when a file system is created on a disk, data of the file system is written to the disk.
-The amount of data written to disks during formatting varies based on the file system.
+To utilize a new disk or disk partition, it must first be initialized and have a data structure established on it.
+Formatting's primary purpose is to create file systems.
+As such, creating a file system on a disk involves writing the file system's data onto the disk.
+The volume of data written to disks during the formatting process depends on the chosen file system:

-• In a Windows instance, you can use one of the following methods to format a data disk:
+• For a Windows instance, you can format a data disk using one of two approaches:

-• Quick formatting: This method allows you to allocate only file systems to partitions and rewrite the directory table.
-Quick formatting takes up less space than full formatting.
+• Quick formatting: This method quickly allocates file systems to partitions and rewrites the directory table, using less space than full formatting.

-• Full formatting: This method allows you to allocate files systems to partitions, rewrite the directory table, and scan for and mark damaged sectors.
-Additionally, during the formatting process, empty data blocks on the disk are filled in, which has the same effect as writing data to the entire disk.
-In this case, the size of the first full snapshot is approximately equal to the disk size.
+• Full formatting: This comprehensive method allocates file systems to partitions, rewrites the directory table, and checks for bad sectors, marking them accordingly.
+It also fills empty data blocks on the disk, effectively writing data to the entire disk.
+Consequently, the size of the initial full snapshot is roughly equivalent to the disk's capacity.

 I rolled back a data disk by using a snapshot after I re-partitioned the disk.
 How many partitions are available in the disk?

-When I roll back a disk, an error message similar to the following one is returned: "A disk can be rolled back only when the instance to which the disk is attached has been stopped and the disk has no snapshots being created.
-If the operating system of the instance has been replaced, the snapshot taken before the operating system was replaced cannot be used to roll back the new system disk".
+An error message similar to the following one is returned when I want to roll back a disk: "A disk can be rolled back only when the instance to which the disk is attached has been stopped and the disk has no snapshots being created.
+If the operating system of the current ECS instance has been replaced, the snapshot taken before the operating system is replaced cannot be used to roll back the new system disk."
 What do I do?

-• Cause: The issue may be caused by an invalid disk attribute or disk state.
+• Cause: This issue could stem from an invalid disk attribute or disk state.

-• Solution: You can troubleshoot this issue based on the instance state or snapshot state.
+• Solution: Address this issue by checking the instance state or snapshot state.

-You can roll back disks only when the instance to which the disks are attached is in the Stopped state.
-You can log on to the ECS console and check the state of the instance on the Instances page.
+Ensure the instance to which the disk is attached is stopped.
+Disks can only be rolled back when their associated instance is in the Stopped state.
+To verify the instance's state, log on to the ECS console and visit the Instances page.

-If you want to forcefully terminate the creation process of a snapshot to roll back the disk, select the snapshot and click Delete.
+If you need to cancel the snapshot creation to proceed with the rollback, select the snapshot and click Delete Snapshot to stop the snapshot task.

 How do I migrate data from the system disk of a Linux instance?